Brown sugar Banana Oat Bread is healthier banana bread!

-Packed with yogurt, oats, walnuts, and prunes, I think it’s the best banana bread!
+Packed with protein and fiber from yogurt, oats, walnuts, and prunes, I think it’s the best banana bread!

 Lemon blossoms bring me to my family home in California.